Performance of FBK VUV-HD3 and HPK VUV4 SiPMs in the Light-only Liquid Xenon (LoLX) Detector: Light-only-Liquid Xenon 2 experiment

 Each event is processed with a channel-wise pulse-finding algorithm that records every primary pulse and any resolved substructure.
 To compensate for minor temperature-driven gain drifts observed between runs, SPE laser calibrations are performed on a run-by-run basis.
 The resulting gains are used to set channel-specific analysis thresholds.

 In this calibration, the number of photoelectrons (PEs) detected per channel within a fixed time window follows a Poisson distribution.
 Events with a waveform amplitude below the pulse-finder threshold are classified as pedestal events and assigned zero charge and pulse height.
 This pedestal-counting technique follows the procedure developed by the DEAP collaboration \cite{DEAP:2017fgw} and provides a simple, model-independent gain calibration for both SiPMs and PMTs.
 A key advantage of this method is its insensitivity to excess charge from correlated avalanches in SiPMs, as it relies on the probability of detecting zero PE rather than on the signal's magnitude.
+The probability of these correlated avalanches was extracted per channel during this calibration and subsequently used to correct the integrated charge of the gamma scintillation events.